Carol-Akmal/CodeAlpha_Task1/README.md

 🎵 Music Player

-🔹 Created during the CodeAlpha Internship

-An interactive Music Player built using HTML, CSS, and JavaScript, allowing users to play, pause, and switch between songs with a clean and modern interface.
+A sleek and responsive Music Player web application created during the CodeAlpha Internship, allowing users to play, pause, skip, and control the volume of songs with a modern interface.

 🧠 Overview

-This project was created to strengthen my understanding of DOM manipulation, event handling, and audio APIs in JavaScript.
-It provides smooth transitions and responsive controls for an enjoyable listening experience.
+This project was built to demonstrate front-end development and JavaScript functionality through an interactive music player.
+Users can easily switch between songs, control playback, adjust the volume, and track the progress bar dynamically.

 ✨ Features

-Play, pause, next, and previous track controls
+Play, pause, previous, and next song controls

-Real-time progress bar and duration display
+Real-time progress bar and seek functionality

+Volume control slider

+Automatically updates song title and cover image

-Responsive design for all devices
+Responsive and modern UI design

-Custom UI with album art and song titles

-Animated play button for better UX
 🛠 Technologies Used

-HTML5 – Structure and audio element
+HTML5

-CSS3 – Styling and responsiveness
+CSS3

-JavaScript (ES6) – Logic and audio control
+JavaScript

+Font Awesome (for icons)

 💻 How to Use

 Clone or download this repository.

 Open the project folder.

+Place your songs inside the music folder and covers in the images folder.

-Run the index.html file in your browser.
+Open the index.html file in your browser.

-Click play and enjoy the music! 🎧
+Use the play, next, and previous buttons to control playback.

 📬 Contact

-If you’d like to connect or see more projects:
+If you’d like to connect, feel free to reach out:

 💼 LinkedIn – Carol Akmal

 ✉️ Email: carolakmal4@gmail.com

 👩‍💻 Developed by Carol Akmal